alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 The fastest way to submit your shipment to Biz Courier, straight from the WordPress Dashboard.
 At each order page, you can click on _Send shipment._

+_NOTE: You need to synchronize your stock levels first._

 ### Track Shipments

 If a shipment is sent from the WordPress Dashboard, you can view the tracking code and the shipment status history directly from the page of the order.